nathanael-brt/GETALP-internship/Python_Programs/README.md

 --------------------------------------------------------------------------------------------
 ### ProsodicData

-This program gathers and organizes all prosodic data contained in the "*stress_table*" output from PLSPP, specifically the proportion of words pronounced correctly.
+This program gathers and organizes all prosodic data contained in the `stressTable.csv` output from PLSPP, specifically the proportion of words pronounced correctly.

 It generates one data file per speaker as well as a final file containing total data for all tables.